 Problem Possible Cause Corrective Action 2.
 Problems with coating uniformity, edge coverage, film build, wrap, or penetration into recesses (contd) Electrostatic voltage (kV) or AFC setting incorrect for workpieces being coated Adjust the voltage to 90-100 kV for large flat surfaces and 60-75 kV for recesses.
 Never set the voltage below 60 kV.
 Refer to the spray gun and control unit manuals for the recommended voltage, AFC, and air pressure settings and ratios.
 Wrong nozzles being used Use flat spray nozzles for large, regular-shaped workpieces.
 Use conical nozzles for deep recesses and most manual touch-ups.
 Powder feed problems Refer to problem 1.
 3. Powder in sieve contaminated Screen torn Replace the screen.
 4. Excessive noise from sieve while operating, powder leaking from sieve Sieve clamps not tightened, isolators loose or damaged, rubber sleeves damaged Make sure the sieve clamps are tight.
 Check the isolators for looseness or damage.
 Tighten the isolator mounting screws.
 Check the rubber sleeves for damage, replace if necessary.
 5. Powder in feed source not fluidizing, or clouds of powder erupting from surface Fluidizing air pressure too low or too high Check the powder in the feed source.
 Increase the fluidizing air pressure until the powder is gently boiling.
 Decrease the pressure if clouds of powder are erupting from the surface.
-Moist or oil-contaminated powder Open the drain valve at the air-supply drop leg and check the air supply for water or oil.
+Moist or oil-contaminated powder Check the air supply for water or oil.
 Check the filters, separators, and air dryer.
 Incorrect ratio of reclaimed-to-new powder Add new powder to the feed source.
-The powder supply should be no more than 3 parts reclaim-to-1 part new powder.
+The powder ration should be no more than 3 parts reclaim-to-1 part new.
 Uneven distribution of powder in feed source Increase the fluidizing air pressure.
 Check the powder and the fluidizing plate (if applicable) for contamination.
 6. Final filters clogged, powder in fan or final filter housing Leaking cartridge filter gaskets, or damaged filter media Make sure the gaskets are sealing correctly.
-If you can slip a 0.4 mm (0.015-in.) feeler gauge between the gasket and the sealing surface, tighten the tension nuts to compress the gaskets.
-Refer to the Cartridge Filter Replacement procedure in the Repair section for instructions.
+If a 0.4 mm (0.015-in.) feeler gauge slips between the gasket and the sealing surface, tighten the tension nuts to compress the gaskets.
+Refer to Cartridge Filter Replacement in the Repair section for instructions.
 If the gaskets continue to leak, remove the cartridges.
 Clean and inspect the gaskets, sealing surfaces, and filter media.
 Replace the cartridges if the gaskets or filter media are damaged.
 Replace clogged final filters.
+Leaks in collector housing allowing powder to bypass filters Locate and seal any leaks with RTV sealant.
 Continued